DIY Professional Headshots

 • Vary expression slightly between shots

-• Try different head angles
+• Try different head angles and slight tilt variations

 • Experiment with lighting adjustments